EtienneLenoir/DuckDB-VBA-DLL/README.md

 - [Support / contributions](#support--contributions)
 </details>

+## Why this project?

+Excel/VBA is still unbeatable for the “last mile” (UI, validation, reporting), but it becomes slow and brittle as soon as you hit serious data workloads:
+- costly VBA loops,
+- ADO/ODBC friction at larger volumes,
+- MS Access is convenient but quickly caps out for modern data workflows.

 **DUCK VBA DLL** brings a modern OLAP engine (DuckDB) to VBA: JOIN/GROUP BY/CTE/WINDOW, columnar scans, vectorized execution, multi-threading, Parquet/JSON/CSV read & write… while keeping Excel as the front-end.

 ## Highlights